-- Employee cost has been costed per head on the existing staff and increased by 5.3% CPI.
-Additional allocation has been provided for prioritised positions that were funded. - Councillors remuneration has been costed per upper limits and increased by CPI in aticipation of 2023/2024 increment. - Debt impairment and depreciation which are non cash items, are estimated based on the audited figures, current collection rate, debt impairment and write off policy and asset register. - Finance charges has been provided at R45 million in anticipation of Municipal Debt Relief package pending the application.

-- Bulk purchase has been projected based on current expenditure and expected escalation of 18.49% NERSA granted to Eskom. - Contracted services has been costed per the terms of the current running contracts. - General expenditure has been contained to current spending.
-With Eskom Small Power Users (including own consumption accounts) contributing R30 million of the total budget. - Repairs and maintenance budget constitute 9% of the operational expenditure budget.
-Sufficient allocation has been provisioned to ensure ageing infrastructure's (Water, Roads, Sanitation and Electiricty) backlog maintenance is addressed. - Other material is contained at R11 350 million to ensure stores is adequately replenished on key material items and supplies that has impact on basic service delivery.
+- Employee cost budget was costed per head of filled positions of existing staff and additional provision has been made for post that will be prioritised. - Councillors remuneration has been costed per upper limits and increased by CPI in aticipation of 2024/25 increment. - Debt impairment and depreciation which are non cash items, are estimated based on the audited figures, current collection rate and asset register. - Finance charges of R10 million has been contained in anticipation of compliance with municipal debt relief whereby Thaba Chweu debt will be written off in three financial years. - Bulk purchase has been projected by taking current year actual and factoring 12.74% NERSA granted to Eskom. - Contracted services has been costed per the terms of the current running contracts and priorities. - General expenditure has been contained to current spending.
+With Eskom Small Power Users (including own consumption accounts) contributing R50 million of the total budget. - Repairs and maintenance budget constitute 13% of the operational expenditure budget.
+Sufficient allocation has been provisioned to ensure ageing infrastructure's (Water, Roads, Sanitation and Electiricty) backlog maintenance is addressed. - Other material is contained at R21.4 million to ensure stores is adequately replenished on key material items and supplies that has impact on basic service delivery